bladeszasza/TMNTCrisisSolving/docs/demo-showcase-guide.md

 npm run demo:natural
 ```

-**Prepare to be amazed by the most radical multi-agent conversation system ever created!**
+**See the multi-agent conversation system in action!**

 ### Cowabunga! 🎉

 ---

-*This demo showcase guide highlights the unique visual and interactive features that set the Cowabunga Crisis Squad apart as a revolutionary demonstration of OpenFloor Protocol capabilities.*
+*This demo showcase guide highlights the visual and interactive features of the Cowabunga Crisis Squad demonstration of OpenFloor Protocol capabilities.*